strace - trace system calls and signals

 - --no-abbrev

-- Print unabbreviated versions of environment, stat, termios, etc. calls.
+- Prints unabbreviated versions of environment, stat, termios, etc. calls.

-These structures are very common in calls and so the default behavior
+These structures are very common, so the default behavior is to display a

-displays a reasonable subset of structure members.
-Use this option to get
+reasonable subset of their members.
+Use this option to see all members in

 - --strings-in-hex[=option]

-characters (that is, characters with a character code less than 32 or
+and non-ASCII characters (i.e., those with character codes less than 32 or

-greater than 127), or to disambiguate the output (so, for quotes and other
+greater than 127), or to disambiguate output, for example, by escaping the

-number format being the default. option can be one of the
+- option can be one of the following:

 - none